Minzy-m/Geospatial-Land-Classification-Via-Image-Processing-Using-CNN/README.md

 4.Ensure all image data is stored under the correct path if used

-🗂 Dataset UC Merced Land Use Dataset
+🗂 Dataset: UC Merced Land Use Dataset

 # 📦 Output Summary